rfvgyhn/gtfo-log-tracker/README.md

 1. Download the [latest release] for your operating system
 2. Extract
    * Windows - right click file and select extract
-   * Linux - use your systems archive manager or `unzip`
+   * Linux - use your systems archive manager or `tar`
 3. Run the executable named _gtfo-log-tracker_

 ## Features